 The Java Agent can accept configuration settings specified as system properties.
 This is useful when you have more than one JVM running on a machine and need to set node properties dynamically.

-- All of the common information should be configured using
+- All common information should be configured using

-- All of the information unique to a JVM should be configured using the system properties (
+- All information unique to a JVM should be configured using the system properties (

 -Doption) in the startup script.

 - Information in the startup scripts always overrides the information in the

 You can reference system properties from the command line, or in the agent configuration file to specify the node name, tier name, or other agent configuration properties dynamically.